Bar and Bat Mitzvah

 Individualised bar/bat mitzvah training is provided, suited to each child’s abilities.

-We encourage parents to review our detailed policy which sets what is involved in adequately preparing for a public celebration of becoming Bar/Bat Mitzvah.
+Parents must read our detailed policy which sets out what is involved in adequately preparing for a public celebration of becoming Bar/Bat Mitzvah.
+This policy document also includes the application form to request a B'nei Mitzvah date.

 Beit Or v'Shalom Inc values your children and is mindful of their care.
 We have in place a Child Protection Policy which you can download here.
 All persons working with Children, whether volunteers or employed have a Blue Card.